 Pursuant to Florida Statute 718.111 (12)(b),(c), the Condominium’s Records have to be open and available for review by condo unit owners; however, that right to look at the Condo Documents is limited to a reasonable time and place as defined in the law.

-1. The members of the Condominium Association (i.e., all of the unit owners) can look at the documents and make copies of them at their own expense; and
+1. The members of the Condominium Association (i.e., all association members or the authorized representative of such member – also, a renter of a unit has a right to inspect and copy the association’s bylaws and rules) can look at the documents and make copies of them at their own expense; and

 2. The Condo Association is free to adopt reasonable rules on things like frequency, time, location, notice, and manner of record inspections and copying.